Rutgers Arts Online offers online courses on your schedule. Our list of Dance courses are taught by working artists who are experts in their field.

 Dance in India course covers a wide range of forms practiced in India in the 20th and 21st century, including folk dances, classical dance forms, contemporary choreography, and film dances, among others.
 However, this course looks beyond India, into the diaspora and global contexts in which ‘Indian’ dance forms are practiced.
 In particular, we will critically look at the historical development of classical dance forms.
 A theoretical hinge of the class will be our engagement with prevalent categorizations such as traditional, modern, contemporary, classical, and also folk and film dance: how are they distinguished and why, where might they overlap or contradict each other?*

-Note: This course satisfies elective credits for the Global Humanities undergraduate major at the School of Arts and Sciences (SAS) Department of African, Middle-Eastern, and South Asian Languages and Literatures (AMESALL).
+Notes: This course satisfies elective credits for the Global Humanities undergraduate major at the School of Arts and Sciences (SAS) Department of African, Middle-Eastern, and South Asian Languages and Literatures (AMESALL).
+This course may be counted toward the International Dance Studies Certificate.

 **07:206:431 Dance History: World Survey Online